devleague/js-linked-list/README.md

     }

 ### get(Number)
-Takes in a Number value and searches for the **Nth node** in a list and returns it's value
+Takes in a Number value and searches for the **Nth node** in a list and returns that node

     linkedListExample.get(2); // returns a node object...
     {